jcallaghan/The-Cookbook/recipes/chicken_katsu_curry.md

 * Prep Time: 15 minutes
 * Cook Time: 15 minutes

 This recipe is one of my favourites, is easy and hits the spot every time.
-I actually prefer my own recipe than those from restuarants howver I still like to get inspriation from them.
-[DRAFT] mention the rice mold.
+I actually prefer my own recipe than those from restaurants however I still like to get inspiration from them.
+[DRAFT] mention the rice mould.

 ![Chicken katsu curry](../images/chicken-katsu-curry.jpg)